agavrin/ertogrul.github.io/2-WatsonStudioLab/README.md

 > If you haven't registered to IBM Cloud or haven't started Watson Studio intance, please proceed to Preparation Lab.

 To do the AutoAI experiment lab click [this link](https://www.ibm.com/cloud/garage/dte/tutorial/ibmr-watson-studio-mldl-made-easy) and follow instructions in **Task 1** and **Task 2** sections.
-If you get the flow feel free to do all tasks later on after the workshop.
+If you get the flow feel free to do all tasks later or after the workshop.

 # End of AutoAI experiment